 Who couldn’t use a good #momhack when it comes to their kids’ teeth?
 It turns out that the parents that Dr. Popper of Junior Smiles meets in his dental practice are a living database of wisdom and practical advice.
 They’ve been there, done that when it comes to handy dental hacks.
+Your families dental hygiene is important so if you are looking for a dentist you might want to check out somewhere like Dentist Fort Lauderdale if you are interested in finding out more information.
 Here’s some of what they’ve taught him about raising kids with excellent oral hygiene habits!

 The best way to make this happen is by personal example.
 Kids are wired to learn by imitation.
 Even before they have teeth, kids should come along for the ride when parents brush and floss.